 Product Features

-Vigiles Enterprise gives you single sign-on capability, an expanded group control function to more easily collaborate within teams while controlling access to work, and expanded role-based access control.
+Vigiles Enterprise gives you single sign-on capability, an expanded group control function to collaborate within teams more easily while controlling access to work, and expanded role-based access control.
 All hosted on-premises so you can keep your triage efforts inside of your own network.

 How does Patch Notification & Management in Vigiles Prime help with vulnerability management?